Falven/marktree/README.md

 - **Copy Tabs to the Right:** Copies only the open file-based tabs to the right of the current active tab.
 - **Copy Tabs to the Left:** Copies only the open file-based tabs to the left of the current active tab.
 - **Copy Problems from Active File:** Copies all errors/warnings (diagnostics) for the currently active file as Markdown, including relevant code snippets.
+- **Copy Selected as Markdown:** Copies only the currently selected text in the active editor as a single Markdown code block.
 - **.gitignore Support:** MarkTree can optionally respect your workspace’s `.gitignore` files, so you can copy only the files you want to share (Also allows additional entries via settings).
 - **Binary File Skipping:** MarkTree can optionally skip binary files when copying directory contents.
 - **Copy Staged Git Changes:** MarkTree can gather the staged changes in your repository and copy them as Markdown diffs—perfect for reviewing or sharing partial commits.